coolbeevip/gitlab-bot/README.md

 # Gitlab Bot

-This is a Gitlab bot that utilizes [webhooks](https://docs.gitlab.com/ee/user/project/integrations/webhook_events.html) to automate certain tasks:
+This is a GitLab(13.2+) bot that utilizes [webhooks](https://docs.gitlab.com/ee/user/project/integrations/webhook_events.html) to automate certain tasks:

 #### Verify if the submitters email domain during Merge requests.